wandering-nora/SV01Chronicles/README.md

 This is a logbook for my SV01 printer thinkering.
 If you somehow stumble upon this feel free to look around and reach out.

 > Warning: I am a beginner and I definitely make mistakes.
-I take no responsibility.
+This is **not** a guide, just some notes for myself to replicate the setup.
 Make sure to read klipper's [documentation](https://www.klipper3d.org/Installation.html).

 The Sovol SV01 is a nice little machine, but the time has come to give it a glow up with Klipper to increase print quality and speed.
 My machine is stock apart from a couple upgrades: